How to Build Trust with a New Client

 5. Be Available and Flexible

 Time is valuable, both to you and to your client.
 Let them know when you are available and how they can reach you.
-Be specific here: establish set ‘working hours,’ when you would be free to set aside what you are doing and talk to your client.
+Be specific here.
+Establish set ‘working hours,’ when you would be free to set aside what you are doing and talk to your client.
 Give them a few ways they can reach you depending on the circumstance.
 Perhaps a text or email is easiest for day-to-day needs, but in an emergency, they can reach you via phone outside of your work hours.
-Setting these boundaries and expectations from the start shows your client that you will be there for them when they need you.
+Setting these boundaries and expectations from the start shows your clients that you will be there for them when they need you.

-How to Set Boundaries at Work When You’re Self Employed
+How to Set Boundaries at Work When You’re Self-Employed

 6. Ask for Feedback and Make Adjustments